 If you have time you should also stop in to Queen Victoria’s gardens next door or have a bite to eat at the Hilli Cafe and Restaurant which we highly recommend.
 Read more about our Foodie Favourites on Norfolk island.

 17. Join in one of the many events throughout the year

 There is a calendar of popular events covering every month of the year with activies covering the range of music, history, food, sport and nature there is something on offer for everyone.
 Whether you visit in January to watch the outriggers punch through the surf in the Ocean Challenge, in June to celebrate Bounty Day with the many island inhabitants decended from the mutineers, or in November for the Norfolk Island Food Festival or to join in with Bird Week, you are going to find local events to attend.

-The visitors bureau is open every day in the middle of town so stop by and say hello, they’ll quickly answer all your questions and tell you whats happening on Norfolk Island.
+The visitors bureau is open every day in the middle of town so stop by and say hello, they’ll quickly answer all your questions and tell you whats happening that week on Norfolk Island.